Allergy: Acute response

 Degranulation process in allergy.
 Second exposure to allergen.
 1 – antigen; 2 – IgE antibody; 3 – FcεRI receptor; 4 – preformed mediators (histamine, proteases, chemokines, heparin); 5 – granules; 6 – mast cell; 7 – newly formed mediators (prostaglandins, leukotrienes, thromboxanes, PAF).

 In the initial stages of allergy, a type I hypersensitivity reaction against an allergen encountered for the first time and presented by a professional antigen-presenting cell causes a response in a type of immune cell called a T_{H}2 lymphocyte, a subset of T cells that produce a cytokine called interleukin-4 (IL-4).
-These T_{H}2 cells interact with other lymphocytes called B cells, whose role is production of antibodies.
+These T_{H}2 cells interact with other lymphocytes called B cells, whose role is the production of antibodies.
 Coupled with signals provided by IL-4, this interaction stimulates the B cell to begin production of a large amount of a particular type of antibody known as IgE.
 Secreted IgE circulates in the blood and binds to an IgE-specific receptor (a kind of Fc receptor called FcεRI) on the surface of other kinds of immune cells called mast cells and basophils, which are both involved in the acute inflammatory response.
-The IgE-coated cells, at this stage, are sensitized to the allergen.
+At this stage, the IgE-coated cells are sensitized to the allergen.

-If later exposure to the same allergen occurs, the allergen can bind to the IgE molecules held on the surface of the mast cells or basophils.
+If later exposure to the same allergen occurs, the allergen can bind to IgE molecules held on the surface of the mast cells or basophils.
 Cross-linking of the IgE and Fc receptors occurs when more than one IgE-receptor complex interacts with the same allergenic molecule and activates the sensitized cell.
 Activated mast cells and basophils undergo a process called degranulation, during which they release histamine and other inflammatory chemical mediators (cytokines, interleukins, leukotrienes, and prostaglandins) from their granules into the surrounding tissue causing several systemic effects, such as vasodilation, mucous secretion, nerve stimulation, and smooth muscle contraction.

 This results in rhinorrhea, itchiness, dyspnea, and anaphylaxis.
 Depending on the individual, allergen, and mode of introduction, the symptoms can be system-wide (classical anaphylaxis) or localized to specific body systems.
-Asthma is localized to the respiratory system and eczema is localized to the dermis.
+Asthma is localized to the respiratory system, and eczema is localized to the dermis.

 Late-phase response

 After the chemical mediators of the acute response subside, late-phase responses can often occur.
 This is due to the migration of other leukocytes such as neutrophils, lymphocytes, eosinophils, and macrophages to the initial site.
 The reaction is usually seen 2–24 hours after the original reaction.
 Cytokines from mast cells may play a role in the persistence of long-term effects.
-Late-phase responses seen in asthma are slightly different from those seen in other allergic responses, although they are still caused by release of mediators from eosinophils and are still dependent on activity of T_{H}2 cells.
+Late-phase responses in asthma differ slightly from those seen in other allergic responses.
+They are still caused by the release of mediators from eosinophils and remain dependent on T_{H}2 cell activity.